madphysicist/scikit-guess/doc/appendices/reei/translation.rst

            a + b \; \text{sin}(\omega \; x_k) + c \; \text{cos}(\omega \; x_k)
        \right) \right)^2

-That is the sum that we wisth to minimize, from which we get the generic name "least squares method".
+Since that is the sum that we wish to minimize, we have the generic name "least squares method".

 When :math:`\omega` is known a-priori, the solution is trivial.
-In effect, equation :eq:`sin-fx` becomes linear in the optimization parameters (:math:`a`, :math:`b` and :math:`c`).
-This well known case merits only the briefest mention, which will be made in the next section.
+Equation :eq:`sin-fx` effectively becomes linear in the optimization parameters (:math:`a`, :math:`b` and :math:`c`).
+This well defined case merits only the briefest mention, which will be made in the next section.

 In all other cases, the regression (or optimization) is non-linear, due to the fact that the sum of squares has a non-linear dependency on :math:`\omega`.